kavocados/mcp-sap-gui/README.md

 }
 ```

-2. `as_file`: Saves screenshot to a temporary file and returns the path
+2. `as_file`: Saves screenshot to the specified target folder and returns the path
 ```json
 {
     "type": "text",
     "text": "Screenshot saved as C:/path/to/file/screenshot.png" }
 ```

+Note: When using `as_file`, you must specify the target folder using the `as_file_target_folder` parameter.
+The folder will be created if it doesn't exist.

 3. `as_base64`: Returns the raw base64 string
 ```json